awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_deploy_additional_dcs.md

 **Related AWS Security Blog Article**
 + [How to increase the redundancy and performance of your AWS Directory Service for AWS Managed Microsoft AD by adding domain controllers](https://aws.amazon.com/blogs/security/how-to-increase-the-redundancy-and-performance-of-your-aws-directory-service-for-microsoft-ad-directory-by-adding-domain-controllers/)

+## Use Amazon CloudWatch metrics to determine when to add domain controllers<a name="scaledcs"></a>

+Load balancing across all of your domain controllers is important for the resilience and performance of your directory\.
+To help you optimize the performance of your domain controllers in AWS Managed Microsoft AD, we recommend that you first monitor important metrics in CloudWatch to form a baseline\.
+During this process, you analyze your directory over time to identify your average and peak directory utilization\.
+After determining your baseline, you can monitor these metrics on a regular basis to help determine when to add a domain controller to your directory\.
+For more information, see [Monitor your domain controllers with performance metrics](ms_ad_monitor_dc_performance.md)\.

+The following metrics are important to monitor on a regular basis\.
+For a full list of available domain controller metrics in CloudWatch, see [AWS Managed Microsoft AD performance counters](#performance-counters)\.
++ Domain controller\-specific metrics, such as:
+  + Processor
+  + Memory
+  + Logical Disk
+  + Network Interface
++ AWS Managed Microsoft AD directory\-specific metrics, such as:
+  + LDAP searches
+  + Binds
+  + DNS queries
+  + Directory reads
+  + Directory writes

+For instructions on how to set up domain controller metrics using the CloudWatch console, see [How to automate AWS Managed Microsoft AD scaling based on utilization metrics](https://aws.amazon.com/blogs/security/how-to-automate-aws-managed-microsoft-ad-scaling-based-on-utilization-metrics/) in the AWS Security Blog\.
+For general information about metrics in CloudWatch, see [Using Amazon CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) in the *Amazon CloudWatch User Guide*\.

+For general information about domain controller planning, see [Capacity planning for Active Directory Domain Services](https://docs.microsoft.com/en-us/windows-server/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services) on the Microsoft website\.

+### AWS Managed Microsoft AD performance counters<a name="performance-counters"></a>

+The following table lists all performance counters available in Amazon CloudWatch for tracking domain controller and directory performance in AWS Managed Microsoft AD\.

+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_deploy_additional_dcs.html)